OlivierSohn/hamazed/BACKLOG.md

 Error:
   ...

-- notify on successful commands: "'Player' changed its name to 'Me'"

 - multiline algo should have an option to keep multiple spaces.

 - use up/down arrow to recall last message? -> shift up shift down to change cursor position.